Lab presentation

 Modelling neurodevelopmental disorders in human neural organoids

 We study centrosome and cilia genes impact on human NPCs behavior displaying specific mutations causing NDDs.
-We combine technologies of induced pluripotent stem cells (iPSC), together with genomic editing or electroporation, in in vitro 3D organoid model of neurogenesis, developed in our and other labs (in collaboration with Dr. Reinald Shyti and Dr. Giuseppe Testa, from the Human Technopole, Milan, Italy).
+We combine technologies of induced pluripotent stem cells (iPSC), together with genomic editing or electroporation, in in vitro 3D organoid model of neurogenesis.
 We aim to determine what are the cellular and molecular consequences of centrosome/cilia genes mutations in human neurogenesis, in order to define the pathophysiology mechanisms of NDDs, and how they may relate with species-specific mechanisms of human embryonic CNS development.

 Lab people